 The deadly virus is popping up in countries around the world, spreading far from its origin country as well.

 Late on Monday, Germany confirmed its first case.

-Health officials there said the male patient lives in a town some 30 kilometers southwest of Munich.
+Health officials there said the male patient is from Starnberg, a town some 30 kilometers southwest of Munich.

 The patient is reportedly stable, but the authorities did not elaborate on how he may have been infected.

 Germany is the second country to have confirmed the virus in Europe, following France which has confirmed at least three cases so far.

 Beijing on Monday also reported its first death due to the coronavirus.

 China's state-run CCTV said the 50-year-old man recently visited Wuhan, and was confirmed to have the virus last week.

 A nine month-old baby and four year old child in Beijing have also been confirmed and a new case has been reported in Cambodia as well.